Thomaswang0822/Streamline_Sample/README.md

 ## Cmdline Option `BatchIndex` and Automated Script

-A cmdline option `BatchIndex` has been added to support the above feature. **NOTE: When running without a script (e.g. with VS Debugger), users should know the total number of input frames and pass in the correct 0-indexed `BatchIndex`.** Fortunately, this easy counting + counting can be automated by the provided script, which is the typical use case.
+A cmdline option `BatchIndex` has been added to support the above feature. **NOTE: When running without a script (e.g. with VS Debugger), users should know the total number of input frames and pass in the correct 0-indexed `BatchIndex`.** Fortunately, this easy counting + index computing can be automated by the provided script, which is the typical use case.

 We don't recommend you do so, but our automated script does take cmdline options itself at runtime. i.e. For example, you can use